gristlabs/grist-core/README.md

     - Any tool that can read SQLite can read numeric and text data from a Grist file.
     - Great format for [backups](https://support.getgrist.com/exports/#backing-up-an-entire-document) that you can be confident you can restore in full.
     - Great format for moving between different hosts.
+	- Can be displayed on a static website with [grist-static](https://github.com/gristlabs/grist-static).
+	- There's a self-contained desktop app available for viewing and editing: [grist-electron](https://github.com/gristlabs/grist-electron).
   * Convenient editing and formatting features.
     - Choices and [choice lists](https://support.getgrist.com/col-types/#choice-list-columns), for adding colorful tags to records without fuss.
     - [References](https://support.getgrist.com/col-refs/#creating-a-new-reference-list-column) and reference lists, for cross-referencing records in other tables.